KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/people.md

 #### List people

-List all people (IT Pros and end users) in the system:
+List all people (IT pros and end users) in the system:

 ```js
 card.services('people').request('people')